Kompjoeter/KompjoeterArchived/README.md

 - **Graduated in 'Art: Decoration and Restoration'**
 - **Self-Taught in (mostly) Front-End skills**

-Having spent most of my life pursuing art, my interest in programming came as a surprise.
+As a kid, I could be found either with a pencil in my hand or in front of a computer.
+Eventually I decided to combine the two and started studying Game-Design (Focussing on Concept Art).
+Despite my still lingering interest in Game-Development, this didn't work out and I quit before I finished the study.

+After some searching and looking into different studies I set my targets on the study of 'Art: Decoration and Restoration'.
+It was not entirely what I expected, but I got my degree and spend half a year painting on canvas during an amazing internship.
+When I finished, however, I was left unsatisfied.

+I considered going to an actual Art Academy but after realizing that it probably wouldn't offer me a stable income, I instead started working for my brother as a house painter while I re-evaluated what I wanted out of a job.

+During this time I started looking into programming, inspired by a HTML course I did during my study.
+My interest in it came as a surprise!
 I find it offers both breadth and depth, yet is more tangible and less subjective than art.
-It's a fresh wind I mean to explore further.
+It satisfies both the creative and analytical parts of my brain and it started to dawn on me that it was a far better fit, job-wise, than art.
+In art I like to have full control, it's something I do for fun and to express myself and I wouldn't enjoy having to make concessions for a paying customer.
+With programming I don't have this problem.
+Of course there are certain type of projects I prefer to work on, but I do enjoy the whole process of it.
+It's challenging and there's always something new to learn which only fuels my enthusiasm more!

-Currently, I am focused on improving my front-end skills but I'm also very excited about Generative Art, Procedural Generation and Game Development.
-When I can find the time I paint on canvas and I'm curious to someday combine this with my interest in programming.
+Currently, I focus on improving my front-end skills, but I'm also very excited about Generative Art, Procedural Generation and Game Development (Honestly the list of things I want to learn more about keeps getting longer).
+I still paint on canvas, when I can find the time, and I'm curious to someday combine this with my interest in programming.

 # 🛠️ What have I worked with?